boylesoftware/x2node2/docs/common.defaultlogger.isdebugenabled.md

 ## DefaultLogger.isDebugEnabled() method

-Tell if debug message are enabled for the specified category.
+Tell if debug messages are enabled for the specified category.

 <b>Signature:</b>